EventFlow: Forecasting Temporal Point Processes with Flow Matching: Experiments

 \section{Experiments}

-We study our proposed \texttt{EventFlow} model under two settings.
+We study our proposed \texttt{EventFlow} model under two settings\footnote{Code for our experiments is available at this URL: \url{https://github.com/GavinKerrigan/eventflow}}.
 The first is a conditional task, where we seek to forecast both the number of future events and their times of occurrence, over a particular horizon, given a history.
 The second is an unconditional task, where we aim to learn a representation of the underlying TPP distribution from empirical observations and generate new sequences from this distribution.
 This second task can be viewed as a special case of the first with no observed history.

 We evaluate our model across a diverse set of datasets encompassing a wide range of possible point process behaviors.
 We evaluate our model on seven real-world datasets, which are a standard benchmark for modeling unmarked TPPs \citep{shchur2020fast, bosser2023predictive, ludke2023add}.
 We also evaluate on a collection of six synthetic datasets \citep{omi2019fully}.
-See Appendix \ref{appendix:datasets}.
+See Appendix \ref{appendix:datasets} for additional information regarding our datasets.

 \paragraph{Baseline Models} We selected a set of baselines consisting of a set of diverse and highly performant neural TPP models.
 For an intensity-based method, we compare against the Neural Hawkes Process (NHP) \citep{mei2017neural}, a well-known and very widely-used neural TPP model.
 We additionally compare against two intensity-free methods, namely the flow-based IFTPP model \citep{shchurintensity} and the diffusion-based model of \citet{lin2022exploring}.
-Lastly, our strongest baseline is the recently proposed Add-and-Thin model of \citet{ludke2023add}, which can be loosely viewed as a non-autoregressive diffusion model.
+Lastly, our strongest baseline is the Add-and-Thin model of \citet{ludke2023add}, which can be loosely viewed as a non-autoregressive diffusion model.
 These models use an RNN-based history encoder, with the exception of Add-and-Thin which uses a CNN-based encoder.
-See Appendix \ref{appendix:baselines} for additional details.
+See Appendix \ref{appendix:baselines} for additional details on our baselines.

 \paragraph{Metrics} Evaluating generative TPP models is challenging, as one must take into account both the variable locations and numbers of events.
-This is particularly challenging for the unconditional setting, where unlike forecasting, we do not have a ground-truth sequence to compare against.
-Our starting point is a metric \citep{xiao2017wasserstein} on the space of sequences $\Gamma$, allowing us to measure the distance between two sequences $\gamma = \sum_{k=1}^n \delta[t^k_\gamma]$ and $\eta = \sum_{k=1}^m \delta[t^k_\eta]$ with possibly different numbers of events.
-Without loss of generality, we assume $n \leq m$, where the distance is given by
+This is particularly challenging for the unconditional setting, where unlike forecasting, we do not have a ground-truth sequence.